google/WebFundamentals/src/content/en/fundamentals/accessibility/00-intro/index.markdown

   tldr:
     - "Learn what accessibility means and how it applies to web development."
     - "Learn how to make web sites accessible and usable for everyone."
-    - "Learn how to include basic accessibility with minimal development impace."
+    - "Learn how to include basic accessibility with minimal development impact."
     - "Learn what HTML features are available and how to use them to improve accessibility."
     - "Learn about advanced accessibility techniques for creating polished accessibility experiences."
 notes: